Photonico/Computational_Physics_Topics/APE Contents.md

 The contents for the course of Advanced Electrodynamics and Photonics

-+ Covariant electrodynamics
++ Introduction to Covariant electrodynamics

-+ Radiation by relativistic charges
++ Introduction to Radiation by relativistic charges

-+ Light-matter interactions
++ Introduction to Light-matter interactions

-+ Metamaterials and fibers
++ Introduction to Metamaterials and fibers

-+ Photonic bandgap
++ Introduction to Photonic bandgap

-+ Nonlinear processes
++ Introduction to Nonlinear processes

-+ Lasers
++ Introduction to Lasers

-+ Plasmonics
++ Introduction to Plasmonics

-+ Quantum photonics
++ Introduction to Quantum photonics